Tortoise finish, the special antique finish

 technique as the first one.
 Let it dry and check the color we need.
 Make sure

-we got the finish effect we want.
+we get the finish effect we want.

 3. Sealer application